victormoral/custom-git-commit-message/README.md

 If you want cancel you must delete all lines before the first comment line.

+## Dependencies

+This package depends on the following Perl modules:

+* Modern::Perl
+* Locale::TextDomain
+* Locale::Messages

+In Debian these modules are in the packages:

+* libmodern-perl-perl
+* libintl-perl

 ## Instalation

 Install the script as executable on some place into your usual place for custom programs.